September 18, 2023

 Chronic Wasting Disease in Wisconsin's Wild Deer

 October 29, 2021: WI DNR confirmed that a wild deer tested positive for CWD in Fon du Lac County.
-This is the first time that a wild deer tested positive for CWD in Fon du Lac County.
-Read the press release here.
+This is the first time a wild deer tested positive for CWD in Fon du Lac County.

 November 11, 2021: DNR's Wisconsin CWD Fall 2021 Update states that there are currently 60 Wisconsin CWD-affected counties, including 34 counties with at least one CWD positive detection in the wild deer herd.
 Ozaukee, Winnebago, and Taylor counties were added as new CWD affected counties in 2021.

 February 8, 2023: DNR confirmed that a hunter-harvested deer in Langlade County tested positive for CWD.
 This is the first confirmed wild deer CWD-positive detected in Langlade County.
 This positive detection will affect baiting and feeding bans in Langlade, Menominee, and Oconto counties, as well as the Menominee Tribe's own baiting ban within the exterior boundaries of the Reservation.
-The DNR and the Langlade County Deer Advisory Council will host a public meeting on Wednesday, February 15, 2023.
-DNR staff will provide information about CWD in Wisconsin, local CWD testing efforts, and disease surveillance options being considered.
 The DNR asks local landowners and hunters to help assess the extent of CWD in southeastern Langlade County by applying for a surveillance permit.
 Read the press release here.

 According to the U.S. Centers for Disease Control and Prevention (CDC) website, certain experimental studies on the possibility of transmission of CWD to non-human primates raise the concern that CWD may pose a risk to people, and suggest that it is important to prevent human exposure to CWD.